henrikstengaard/hstwb-installer/README.md

 **9. Select packages to install**

-Select packages to install shows a list of packages that are included in package installation.
+Select packages to install shows a list of packages that are included in the package installation.

 Click on a package to select if it will be installed or not, which is indicated with YES or NO next to the package.